TinyTapeout/tt07-dvd-screensaver/docs/info.md

 ## How to test

 Connect to a VGA monitor.
+Set `tile` (ui_in[0]) to 1 to repeat the logo and tile it across the screen, or set it to 0 to display the logo once.

 ## External hardware